 The words of the Old Testament prophets were well known by followers of God when the New Testament was written, and the consistent fulfilment of Old Testament prophecies meant that people were – rightly – looking for more prophecies to be fulfilled.

-Jeremiah was one of the major prophets of the Old Testament and his words are quoted a few times in the New Testament.
-The power of Jesus’ words caused people to believe that he must be one of the old prophets come back to life again, and Jeremiah was one of the prophets suggested (Matthew 16:14).
+Jeremiah was a major prophet in the Old Testament, and is quoted a few times in the New Testament.
+When Jesus spoke, the power of his words caused people to think that he must be one of the old prophets come back to life again, and Jeremiah was one of the prophets suggested (Matthew 16:14).

 The coming of Jesus was prophesied by Jeremiah when he spoke of God raising up a righteous branch in the line of David (Jeremiah 23:5; 33:15), and it is likely that these words contributed to the significant number of times Jesus was called the “son of David”, but the words are not quoted directly in the New Testament.